Zartaj Urges Fazal Ur Rehman To Avoid Using Seminary Children For Political Purpose - UrduPoint

 Zartaj Urges Fazal Ur Rehman To Avoid Using Seminary Children For Political Purpose

+Minister of State for Climate Change, Zartaj Gull has urged the chief of Jamiat-Ulama-e-Islam (JUI-F), to avoid using seminary children for political purpose

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Oct, 2019 ) :Minster of State for Climate Change, Zartaj Gull on Monday urged the chief of Jamiat-Ulama-e-Islam (JUI-F), to avoid using seminary children for political purpose.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Oct, 2019 ) :Minister of State for Climate Change, Zartaj Gull has urged the chief of Jamiat-Ulama-e-Islam (JUI-F), to avoid using seminary children for political purpose.

 Maulana Fazal ur Rehman was spreading negative image in the society and the country by using school children for personal gains, she stated while talking to a private news channel program.